Trzinka/OUTDATED-Home-Assistant-SOLVED---Calculate-cost-for-individual-device-cost-kWh/README.md

 Simply click on the `add integration to' button.
 Follow the instructions.
 Restart the system if necessary!

-Go and click on settings, then on devices & services and then on helpers.
+`Go and click on settings, then on devices & services and then on helpers`.
 Click on:
 ![#3-Helper](https://github.com/Trzinka/HA-energy-cost/assets/40424965/b49d8e0e-56ad-47ca-b0ba-84757787ee8c)

 then choose: